-On 30 April 2020 the Authority made a payment of £7.9m to the WMMAPF in respect of pension contributions for the three years from 1st April 2020 to 31st March 2023.
-The full payment has been accounted for as a reduction in the Authority's net pension liability and accounting regulations require that only the amount due in relation to 2021/22 of £2.6m is recognised as a cost to the General Fund this year.
-Until 2022/23, there will be a difference between the net pension liability and the pension reserve, equal to the amount that has been paid in relation to future years.
-This difference will remain until the 2022/23 accounts.
+On 30 April 2020 the Authority made a payment of £7.9m to the WMMAPF in respect of pension contributions for the three years from 1 April 2020 to 31 March 2023.
+The full payment has been accounted for as a reduction in the Authority's net pension liability and accounting regulations require that only the amount due in relation to 2022/23 of £2.6m is recognised as a cost to the General Fund this year.